apache/druid/docs/operations/basic-cluster-tuning.md

 ##### ulimit

-The limit on the number of open files can be set permanantly by editing `/etc/security/limits.conf`.
+The limit on the number of open files can be set permanently by editing `/etc/security/limits.conf`.
 This value should be substantially greater than the number of segment files that will exist on the server.

 ##### max_map_count